dcsil/Achievo/documentation/mvp_development_justification.md

 We built the technical foundation needed to deliver reliable end-to-end flows, including:
 - Supabase PostgreSQL database (post-Databricks pivot for speed and reliability)

-- Flask REST API with 11 core endpoints
+- Flask REST API with various core endpoints

 - Gemini API for syllabus parsing and schedule generation